mallory-jpg/2021-project/README.md

 * Replit - fork [this](https://github.com/buildspace/buildspace-nft-game-starter) repo

 Note: Getting faux-ETH via Rinkeby's test wallet might take awhile!
 Mine took about 48 hours due to the volume of requests.

+### Updating Smart Contracts
+When making changes to immutable smart contracts, you must...
+* re-deploy (which will reset all variables & lose all NFT data): `npx hardhat run scripts/deploy.js --network rinkeby`
+* update the contract address (from the console log) on the frontend: change `contractAddress` in `constants.js`
+* then update the ABI file on the frontend (just copy from `artifacts/contracts/<game>.sol/<game>.json`)